BrenPatF/oracle_plsql_utils/README.md

 ##### Scenario 1: Small values [Category Set: Value Size]
 [&uarr; Step 3: Format Results](#step-3-format-results)<br />

-The textbox shows extracts of the results for the first scenario, with groups 1 and 16 shown for both input and output sections, and with output group 17, 'Unhandled Exception' being dynamically created by the library package to capture any unhandled exceptions.
+The textbox shows extracts of the results for the first scenario, with groups 1 and 16 shown for input and 1 and 18 for output section, and with output group 19, 'Unhandled Exception' being dynamically created by the library package to capture any unhandled exceptions.

 ```
 SCENARIO 1: Small values [Category Set: Value Size] {